Apple fans queue for iPhone 8, 8 Plus in annual tech rite

 Those who did queue in Sydney were excited but didn't exhibit the same exuberance that's come to be associated with Apple's product launches.
 A trio of YouTubers led the line, all hoping to attract viewers with unboxing and first impression videos.

-"I love the glass finish on the 8," Kourouche, a 20-year-old Sydney student, said, comparing the new device to the earlier 4 model that had a similar exterior.
+"I love the glass finish on the 8," Kourouche, a 20-year-old Sydney student, said while comparing the new device to the earlier 4 model that had a similar exterior.
 "I appreciate this new glass finish" more than the finish on the recent line, he said.

+The 8 and 8 Plus don't break the same design ground as the upcoming X, which does away with the iPhone's readily identifiable home button.
+But they bring new features, including wireless charging, and upgrades to the camera and screen.
+It also carries a more modest price tag than the X, which starts at a budget-busting $999 (AU$1,579)

+The X has a 5.8-inch screen, the biggest Apple has ever made for an iPhone.
+The bezels are razor thin, and the home button has been done away with.
+It also has fancy, stabilized front and rear cameras.

 The celebration of the iPhone, which first went on sale in 2007, has changed over the last decade.
 Hundreds of people jammed Stockton Street in San Francisco to get their hands on the revolutionary device at the inaugural launch.
 Now, queues to get the latest Apple handset are more modest affairs.